tunniclm/s20readme/README.md

 Boilerplate code for creating a client object for the Kitura-redis API is included inside `Sources/Application/Application.swift` as an `internal` variable available for use anywhere in the `Application` module.

- The connection details for this client are loaded using the [configuration module](#configuration) and stored in a `struct` for easy access when creating connections to Redis.
+ The connection details for this client are loaded by the [configuration](#configuration) code and stored in a `struct` for easy access when creating connections to Redis.

 ### Configuration
 Your application configuration information is stored in the `config.json` in the project root directory.
 This file is in the `.gitignore` to prevent sensitive information from being stored in git.

 The connection information for any configured services, such as username, password and hostname, is stored in this file.

-The application uses the [Configuration](https://github.com/IBM-Swift/Configuration) module to read the connection and configuration information from this file.
+The application uses the [Configuration package](https://github.com/IBM-Swift/Configuration) to read the connection and configuration information from this file.

 ### Run
 To build and run the application: